Documentation

 This is an experimental feature.

 POST requests are excluded from caching by default.
-This ensures that data sent in the request body, such as user inputs or sensitive information, is always processed in real time and not served from the cache.
+This ensures that data sent in the request body, such as user input or sensitive information, is always processed in real time and not served from the cache.

 Before you begin